 When talking about tools and machines one does not get around a key question addressing self-reflection and self-awareness.
 Ever since prehistoric humans painted on the walls of caves in which they lived we have been reflecting on ourselves in manifold ways.
 The purpose of art is not what today’s insane auctions want to make you believe it is, but rather art is a much more fundamental human act and we have been devising tools to do so better.
-Tools became extensions of ourselves and simple variations like the ones crows use to speed up their way to a tasty snack, over time evolved to brushes, pens and paper, the Guttenberg Press and further to very complex machines engineered by a large group of experts.
-Looking at the LHC (Large Hadron Collider) the ISS and the space programs of the nations, the internet and supercomputers, the first high-speed train, the “Shinkansen” and countless other inventions.
+Tools became extensions of ourselves and simple variations like the ones crows use to speed up their way to a tasty snack, over time evolved to brushes, pens and paper, the Gutenberg Press and further to very complex machines engineered by a large group of experts.
+Looking at the LHC (Large Hadron Collider), the ISS and the space programs of the nations, the internet and supercomputers, the first high-speed train, the “Shinkansen” and countless other inventions.
 From marveling I move to admiration and then to thinking about emotions like love and hate in relation to technology.
-Both the simple tool as well as complex machine can trigger affection and even love in a human being.
+Both the simple tool as well as the complex machine can trigger affection and even love in a human being.
 Does it make us gods if we love what we create?
 And if so, does it render us devils if we destroy what we hate using technology?